 The direction you steer is also important.
 If it is an all-wheel skid, as would happen if you tried to take a curve while going too fast, or if it is a rear-wheel skid, steer in the same direction the back-end of the car is going.
 With a front-wheel skid, straighten the steering wheel.

 Even if you are able to avoid skids and get yourself out of one if you ever do find your vehicle skidding, not all other drivers are going to drive as carefully.
-If you are the victim of an accident, you will need an auto accident attorney.
+If you are the victim of a car accident, you will need an Odessa auto accident attorney.
 Contact us to learn what we can do to help you.